Clivern/Anubis/docs/_posts/2025-08-17-understanding-elixir-genserver.md

 ![](https://images.unsplash.com/photo-1497216429614-5bd7dbd9fc48?q=75&fm=jpg&w=1000&fit=max)

-A `GenServer` is a process like any other `Elixir` process and it can be used to store state, execute code `asynchronously` and so on.
-Think of it as having many tiny workers, each with their own mailbox and private desk.
+A `GenServer` is just a process like any other `Elixir` process - you can use it to store state, run code `asynchronously`, and much more.
+Think of it as having lots of tiny workers, each with their own mailbox and private desk.

-Let's start with a code example and then explore the available callbacks.
-Imagine we want to implement a service with a `GenServer` that works like a hashmap,
+Let's jump right into a code example and then look at the available callbacks.
+Say we want to build a service with a `GenServer` that acts like a hashmap:

 ```elixir
 defmodule Hashmap do